HeTalksInMaths/Kaggle-Twitter-Disaster-NLP/README.md

-# Kaggle-Twitter-Disaster-NLP
+# Kaggle Twitter Disaster Classifier

-Use NLP preprocessing and RNNs to predict whether tweets are about a disaster.
+Use NLP preprocessing and RNNs (GRUs) to predict whether tweets are about a disaster.

 Kaggle competition link: https://www.kaggle.com/competitions/nlp-getting-started/